Capsule Wardrobe Planner: How to Build a Minimalist Wardrobe

 I have a capsule wardrobe.

-This capsule wardrobe has not only saved me money on clothes.
-It’s helped me declutter and organize my messy closet!
-I have saved so much time getting ready in the morning.
+But this capsule wardrobe has not only saved me money on clothes, it’s also helped me declutter and organize my messy closet!

-I’m excited to share my capsule wardrobe planner so you can start saving time and money on clothes too!
+That’s why I’m excited to share my capsule wardrobe planner so you can start saving time and money on clothes, too!

 In this post, we’ll cover: